 - Call for backup.
 Does the Hiring Manager have to be in on all the interviews?
 If the Hiring Manager is unable to attend in person, find out whose opinion they trust

 - Spend your time wisely.
 Many companies are obsessed with a three-round interview process involving a telephone interview, technical test and final interview.
 Recruitment consultants can carry out many of these tasks for you.
 This minimises the time you spend interviewing and free up the precious time of your Hiring Managers

 - Make use of technology.
 Your Hiring Manager will undoubtedly want the final say to anyone they could potentially be working with.
-Alternatively, you could consider video interviewing technology makes it possible for a Hiring Manager to ‘meet’ a candidate from anywhere in the world
+Alternatively, you could consider video interviewing technology, which makes it possible for a Hiring Manager to ‘meet’ a candidate from anywhere in the world